SuCCeED IVC: Sustained Cancer Cell Energy Depletion

 - DCA (dichloroacetate)

 - Doxycycline antibiotic.
 This also helps shut down the cancer cell energy process.
 Vitamin C shuts down the glycolic pathway, and doxycycline shuts down the OXPHOS pathway.

 - Oxidative therapies.
-Hypoxia at the cancer site is likely the #1 reason when treatment efficacy falls short of in vitro success.
+Hypoxia at the cancer site may be the #1 reason when treatment efficacy falls short of in vitro success predictions.
 Here are some mitigating strategies:

 - O2 Mask

 References, and a quote (or quick summary) from each: